(I really love this part.)

 Many states require a certain number of instructional days, or some may require instructional minutes.
 You need to be sure you can fit all that in and not miss out on life in the meantime.
 I would hate for you to leisurely go about your school year, only to find out near the end that you must work 8 hours a day to get caught up.
 Let's divide that year up, shall we?

 And yes, I know it's not going to go exactly as planned.
 Someone will get the stomach bug.
 The air conditioner might break and you will have to go spend a day or two at Grandma's house.
 You might even have a hurricane come on the first week of school.
-But if we simply make some place holders for ourselves, we can get back on track.
+But if we simply make some placeholders for ourselves, we can get back on track.

 When will you do school?